HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 The Care Plan describes the intention of how one or more healthcare professionals intend to provide care for a specific patient, group, or community for a period of time, possibly limited to care for a specific condition or set of conditions.

+cpg-careplan: Planned and proposed actions with no optionality

+cpg-strategy: Planned and proposed actions with optionality or interdependence

+Note that there can be only one cpg-careplan for a patient, and that that careplan may consist of different activities for different pathways and strategies within the pathways.

+Note that since strategy is a renaming of the RequestGroup resource, the CarePlan can contain optionality by referencing a RequestGroup (Strategy).

 <details open>

 <summary>